Short biographies of Gloucestershire Constabulary's senior leadership team.

-Rod Hansen joined Gloucestershire Constabulary as Deputy Chief Constable in May 2013 and in May 2017 took over as Chief Constable.
+Rod Hansen joined Gloucestershire Constabulary as Deputy Chief Constable in May 2013 and in May 2017 took over as Chief Constable – 16th in the Constabulary’s history.

 Rod has been a hostage negotiator since 1998 and for a number of years was the South West Regional Co-ordinator for negotiating.
 He was course director for the regional negotiators course and in October 2003 trained negotiators within the Greek police service in preparation for the 2004 Olympic Games in Athens.

-Jon joined Gloucestershire Constabulary as Assistant Chief Constable for Tri-force Specialist Operations and Major Crime investigation and, following eleven months as acting Deputy Chief Constable, was appointed to the role in a permanent position on 29 March 2018.
+Jon joined Gloucestershire Constabulary in June 2016 as Assistant Chief Constable for the Tri-force Specialist Operations and Major Crime investigation three-force collaborations and, following eleven months as acting Deputy Chief Constable, was appointed to this role on a permanent basis in March 2018.

 Prior to this he served for two years as an ACC with South Wales Police leading their Specialist Operations, Specialist Crime, Professional Standards, Criminal Justice and Communications departments.